awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.md

 # Using Amazon Aurora Serverless<a name="aurora-serverless"></a>

  Amazon Aurora Serverless is an on\-demand, autoscaling configuration for Amazon Aurora\.
-An *Aurora Serverless DB cluster* is a DB cluster that automatically starts up, shuts down, and scales up or down capacity based on your application's needs\.
+An *Aurora Serverless DB cluster* is a DB cluster that automatically starts up, shuts down, and scales up or down its compute capacity based on your application's needs\.
 Aurora Serverless provides a relatively simple, cost\-effective option for infrequent, intermittent, or unpredictable workloads\.
-It can provide this because it automatically starts up, scales capacity to match your application's usage, and shuts down when it's not in use\.
+It can provide this because it automatically starts up, scales compute capacity to match your application's usage, and shuts down when it's not in use\.

 **Note**
  A non\-Serverless DB cluster for Aurora is called a *provisioned DB cluster*\.
+Aurora Serverless clusters and provisioned clusters both have the same kind of high\-capacity, distributed, and highly available storage volume\.

 **Topics**
 + [Advantages of Aurora Serverless](#aurora-serverless.advantages)